chonton/apm-client/README.md

 # apm-client
-A java client to push TCP messages to a datadog APM collector.
+A java client to push TCP messages to a Datadog APM collector.

 ### Requirements
 * Minimal latency in the mainline processing
-* Some, but not extreme buffering of outgoing messages
+* Some, but not extreme, buffering of outgoing messages
 * Thread-safe sender
 * Lack of APM collector will be noted, but not cause failure of mainline processing